Weatherproof new trends

 Wages burning a hole in your pocket?
-I can think of better ways to keep warm.
-Forget the cold and shop for Spring without getting hypothermia.
+There are better ways to keep warm – like shopping.

 It seems total madness to be thinking about Spring fashion when we’re grappling with sub zero temperatures, snow boots and salopettes for the school run or morning commute.
 Let’s be honest, we don’t want to bare as much as an ankle right now let alone a cold shoulder.
 Brrr.